Fire Safety Advice

 If there’s a problem with your door:

 The owner of the property is responsible to ensure that their door meets the requirements set out under the Fire safe Regulatory Reform (Fire Safety) Order 2005 (FSO).
-We will contact you within 14 working days if there is a problem with your door to advise what will need rectifying.

 Residents/leaseholders have an important role to play in ensuring that, if there is a fire in their flat, the flat entrance door is an effective barrier to stop the spread of fire and smoke into the common parts.